Houston Water Quality at a Glance

 Is Houston’s tap water safe to drink?

 Legally, Houston’s tap water meets all federal and state safety standards.
-However, these standards haven’t been updated in many years, and some contaminants are present at levels that health experts consider concerning.
-For maximum safety, especially for vulnerable populations like children, pregnant women, and those with compromised immune systems, using a quality water filter is recommended.
+However, these standards haven’t been updated in nearly 20 years, and contaminants like arsenic are present at levels 516-528 times higher than what health experts consider safe.
+For maximum safety, especially for vulnerable populations like children, pregnant women, and those with compromised immune systems, using a quality water filter is strongly recommended.

 Why is Houston water sometimes discolored?

-Discoloration in Houston tap water can occur for several reasons.
-Yellow or brown water is often caused by sediment, aging pipes, or oxidized iron in the water system.
-While usually not harmful, it’s unappealing and may indicate maintenance issues in the water distribution network.
-If you experience persistent discoloration, report it to Houston Public Works at 311 and consider using filtered water until the issue is resolved.
+Discoloration in Houston tap water can occur due to Houston’s aging infrastructure, which lost 31.8 billion gallons in 2023 due to leaks and breaks.
+Yellow or brown water is often caused by sediment, corroded pipes, or oxidized iron in the water system.
+While usually not harmful, it indicates maintenance issues.
+Houston Public Works is working to replace aging infrastructure, but the process will take years.

 What type of water filter is best for Houston water?